-She co-produced, Qualified for ESPN’s 30 for 30, which premiered at SXSW in 2019 and received the 2020 Focal Award for best use of Archival in a Sports Documentary.
-Connie is a graduate of Ithaca College, was a blue-ribbon finalist for the College Emmy Awards, and received film festival recognition for her first film, The Game (2012).
-She is currently overseeing archival production across numerous projects slated for 2025 release.
+I co-produced, Qualified for ESPN’s 30 for 30, which premiered at SXSW in 2019 and received the 2020 Focal Award for best use of Archival in a Sports Documentary.
+I am a graduate of Ithaca College, was a blue-ribbon finalist for the College Emmy Awards, and received film festival recognition for my first film, The Game (2012).

 honeyquayle productions inc.